burgerdev/ocaml-addressmapper/README.md

 # OCaml-AddressMapper

-Implementation of a postfix address mapping server.
+Implementation of a [postfix tcp lookup table][1] that transforms the requested address according to a confiugrable set of mapping rules.
+A common use case is to transform an address to a canonical form.

 Built-in mapping rules are `accept`, `reject`, `match` a regular expression and `replace` a regular expression with a fixed string.
 Those can be combined